Inelastic Constitutive Kolmogorov-Arnold Networks: A generalized framework for automated discovery of interpretable inelastic material models: Numerical examples

-Consequently, the desired inelastic potential can be obtained by directly symbolizing $\mathcal{H}(\phi_{0,j0,i})$ using candidate functions that are convex, nonnegative, and zero at the origin (see Appendix~\ref{app:candidate_functions}).
+Consequently, the desired dissipation potential can be obtained by directly symbolizing $\mathcal{H}(\phi_{0,0,i})$ using candidate functions that are convex, nonnegative, and zero at the origin (see Appendix~\ref{app:candidate_functions}).
 The resulting symbolic expression inherently satisfies all constraints without requiring further postprocessing, i.e., $\omega = \omega^\text{KAN}$.
 This procedure is illustrated in \autoref{subfig-2:omega}.

-However, this simplification does not apply to deeper network architectures.
+\textbf{Remark.} However, it should be noted that this simplification does not apply to deeper network architectures.
+For instance, for a two-layer KAN, the output can be expressed as